 Widener Library, Boston

-The Harvard library was built in memory of Harry Elkins Widener, a Harvard grad from way back in 1907 who met his fate on the Titanic.
+The Harvard library was built in memory of Harry Elkins Widener, a Harvard graduate from way back in 1907, who met his fate on the Titanic.
 Now, Harry wasn't your average bookworm – he was the kind of guy who'd risk it all for a good read.
 Legend has it that as the ship was going down, Harry didn't just grab a lifeboat and call it a day.
 No, he gave up his spot just to rescue his favorite book from his stateroom.

 Inside, there's a maze of bookshelves that stretch for over 50 miles – that's like trying to find your way out of a bookworm's labyrinth.
-Designed by one of the nation's very first major African American architects, Julian Abele, this library boasts a staggering 3.5 million volumes in a jaw-dropping 450 languages.
-Unfortunately, it's not open to the public.
-Sorry, folks, you'll have to admire this bookish beauty from the outside.
-But hey, don't be sad: you can still admire the outside of this columned wonder, and those steps?
-Well, they make for a great spot to take a breather during your stroll through history.
+Designed by one of the nation's very first major African American architects, Julian Abele, this library boasts a staggering 3.5 million volumes in a jaw-dropping 450 languages!

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.